DEFRA/water-abstraction-acceptance-tests/cypress/e2e/internal/supplementary-billing-flags/README.md

 ### Scenario 5: Approving a charge version
 - **Description**: Approving a new charge version indicates a change to the charging information.
 The service determines if supplementary billing is needed based on the charge version’s dates.
 Future-dated charge versions are excluded from supplementary billing runs, while past-dated ones are flagged as required.
 We already have a charge version test that checks for an sroc charge version so this additional test is specific to two-part tariff supplementary billing flags.
 - **Acceptance Criteria**:
   - Flags are added for pre-SROC, SROC, and two-part tariff supplementary billing.

-### Scenario 6: Removing a licence from a bill run
-- **Description**: Users can remove licences from any annual bill run.
-If this happens, the licence is flagged for supplementary billing for the same year to ensure it is billed correctly.

-Scenario 1 of the two-part tariff annual bill run scenarios covers removing a licence on the review screen and checking it flags the licence for two-part tariff supplementary billing.

-The remove-licence test in the billing/annual test folder covers removing a licence from an annual bill run and checking it is flagged for sroc supplementary billing.
-- **Acceptance Criteria**:
-  - Flags are added for pre-SROC, SROC, and two-part tariff supplementary billing.